AbhinavA10/Rescue-Heroes/README.md

 # Software

+Bare-metal firmware using C++.

-The firmware structure is based on 'state machines' and 'tasks'.
+The firmware structure is based on 'state machines' and co-operative 'tasks'.
 Firmware for our robot was written using PlatformIO, enabling use of the Arduino framework for SMT32 Nucleo board.

-Firmware for STM32 Nucleo board is located [here](./Software/Rescue-Bot).
+The firmware for STM32 Nucleo board is located [here](./Software/Rescue-Bot).
 See it's README for more info about the STM32 project.

 ## Testing
 Color data from various parts of the Search and Rescue course were collected with all color sensors, then plotted in 3D RGB space.
 Our color classification uses a Euclidean distance thresholding algorithim.